erickcajasmonier/YPChallenge/README.md

 There is a **.env.template** file, this file must be name changed to **.env** file.

 To run all tests you need to go to the main project folder for example: `cd /Users/CodeChallenge/YPChallenge` and execute the command `pytest` or `pytest -s` using the terminal.

+### Problems faced during local execution of swagger-petstore project:
+- After having the swagger-petstore project in my local, I needed to update the war dependency in the pom file because I had the latest Maven version and there were some conflicts building all the dependencies, after doing that I could deploy the Maven project to my local using mvn or docker commands without any problems.